Unwanted software removal

 This bundled software and pre-installed software is known as 'bloatware'.

 Some of this bloatware might just be taking up space on your hard drive and be otherwise harmless.
 Some bloatware might be running in the background, probably unknown to you, doing nothing useful or harmful, just slowing down your computers.
+Some bloatware might have irritating behaviour, such as changing your default web browser, home page or search engine, showing pop-up adverts, or installing browser toolbars.

 Other unwanted software